tdoguc/getting_and_cleaning_data_project/README.md

 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Steps to work on this course project
+Steps to work on this course project;

 Download the data source and put into a folder on your local drive.
 You'll have a UCI HAR Dataset folder.
 Put run_analysis.R under thefolder of UCI HAR Dataset, then set your working directory to sub directory under UCI HAR Dataset using setwd() function in RStudio.
 Ex: setwd("~/R Files/UCI HAR Dataset")